 If you plan to leave New Zealand by way of another country, make sure you purchase that outbound ticket before you try to board your flight to New Zealand.
 Yay, we did that right!

 Except that we kind of didn’t.
 If you’re going to Australia next, read this.
-Australia requires many visitors to apply for their Electronic Travel Authority before they arrive – including Americans.
+Australia requires many visitors to apply for their Electronic Travel Authority in the Australian ETA app before they arrive – including Americans.
 I know, we’re spoiled and don’t usually have to worry about this stuff!
 Your onward ticket to Australia doesn’t count unless you have already applied for your ETA.

 If you’re going elsewhere on a one-way ticket after New Zealand, be sure to check that country’s visa requirements before you go to the airport heading for New Zealand.